rpa-tomorrow/rpa-tomorrow/docs/google_auth_setup.md

 https://www.googleapis.com/auth/directory.readonly
 ```

-After that download the credentials and put it in `substorm-nlp/` directory, also name it `client_secret.json`.
+After that download the credentials and put it in the project root directory, also name it `client_secret.json`.

 Now the schedule module should work and any created meetings should show up in the calendar of the account you created the credentials for.